Vertex Cuts: Applications

 Another possible application of vertex cuts is to the Kropholler Conjecture \cite {Niblo2006}.
 This arose out of work of Kropholler \cite{Kropholler1990} on algebraic versions of the torus theorem for $3$-manifolds.

-Let $H$ be a subgroup of the finitely generated group $G$.
-A subset $A$ of a $G$-set is called \emph{$H$-finite} if it is contained in the union of finitely many $H$-orbits, otherwise $A$ is called \emph{$H$-infinite}.
+Let $H$ be a subgroup of a group $G$.
 We regard $G$ as a $G$-set via the action of $G$ on the left.
+A subset $A$ of a $G$-set is called \emph{$H$-finite} (or \emph{right $H$-finite}) if it is contained in the union of finitely many $H$-orbits, otherwise $A$ is called \emph{$H$-infinite} (or \emph{right $H$-infinite}).
+Being $H$-finite is equivalent to being contained in the union of finitely many right $H$-cosets.
+Analogously we call $A$ \emph{left $H$-finite} if $A$ is contained in the union of finitely many left $H$-cosets, otherwise it is called \emph{left $H$-infinite}.

+\begin{conj}[Kropholler] Let $A$ be a subset of a finitely generated group $G$ and let $H$ be a subgroup of $G$ such that $AH=A$.
+Let $A$ and $G\setminus A$ be $H$-infinite and let $Ag\setminus A$ be $H$-finite, for all $g\in G$.
+Then $G$ admits a non-trivial splitting over a group which is commensurable with a subgroup of $H$. \end{conj}